Vicars of St Mary’s Church, Whitkirk can be traced back to AD 1185 although there was probably a church on this site

 Temple Newsam House

-At St Mary’s Church there is an inscribed tablet in the Holy Trinity Chapel (also known as the Ingram Chapel or the Irwin Chapel) which commemorates Sir Arthur Ingram (1565-1642) who, in 1622, acquired a manor house (a former residence of the Lennox family and originally built in 1522) at Temple Newsam situated three quarters of a mile from the church.
+At St Mary’s Church there is an inscribed tablet in the Holy Trinity Chapel (previously known as the Ingram Chapel or the Irwin Chapel) which commemorates Sir Arthur Ingram (1565-1642) who, in 1622, acquired a manor house (a former residence of the Lennox family and originally built in 1522) at Temple Newsam situated three quarters of a mile from the church.
 Sir Arthur Ingram and later generations of the Ingram family rebuilt and extended Temple Newsam House into a large stately home.

 “The Father of Civil Engineering in Britain”, John Smeaton was born, raised and ultimately died in the parish of Whitkirk.
 He is buried within the Church.